The Soccer Game, bit by bit: An information-theoretic analysis: Introduction

 Complex systems, with time evolving interactions among its elements, abound in the social, biological and physical domains.
 In many of these systems, elements are clustered in groups that also undergo changes with time.
 A temporal, clustered network can be an appropriate representation of such a system.

 In this article we apply this representation to the sport of soccer.
-Soccer, as many other competitive team sports, can be seen as a social-biological complex system \cite{Ramos2020}.
-The domain dynamics of these sport modalities are neither fully random nor fully designed.
+Soccer, as many other competitive team sports, can be seen as a socio-biological complex system.
+The domain dynamics of agent behavior in these sport modalities are neither fully random nor fully designed \cite{Ramos2020}.
 This contributes decisively to their complexity.
-This is a property shared by many other complex systems that are subject to constrained random chance, therefore we believe the techniques and approaches researched for this article have potential application beyond sports.
+Agents cooperate and compete in clusters towards shared and conflicting goals.
+These clusters are frequently functionally bounded, such as in the group interactions of forward and defense players, or goal keepers and strikers.
+It is common knowledge that self-organization in complex systems emerges from constrained local action, so this representation appears, in principle, justified.
+A comprehensive discussion of the application of complex systems theory to football can be found in \cite{Salmon2020}.

-We use the term ``clustering'' to mean the set of disjoint non-empty subsets of nodes observed in the network at a given point in time.
-Some authors call it a ``partition''.
-These terms represent similar constructs, clustering being semantically associated with an emerging, bottom-up aggregation of nodes, while partition conveys the idea of a top-down driven process.
-In soccer there is not a single entity controlling group formation \cite{Ribeiro2019b}, at least not directly and in real time, so the former seems more appropriate.
-The soccer match is here represented as a succession of network observations where clusters are subsets of players, including the two football goal frames, resulting in a network with a maximum of 24 nodes concurrently active, plus substitutes \cite{Ramos2017}.
+The soccer match is represented in this article as a succession of network observations where clusters are subsets of players, including the two football goal frames, resulting in a network with a maximum of 24 nodes concurrently active, plus substitutes \cite{Ramos2017}.

+While studying a soccer match as an evolving clustered network, we start from the proposition that players' spatial distribution is the determining variable for clustering.
+Not in relation to the pitch boundary, but in relation to their teammates and adversaries.
+This is reasonable if we consider that being marked or unmarked, supported or unsupported, has a major impact on the opportunities for action that a player enjoys.
+The research question that this study aims to answer is whether the changes these clusters suffer as the game evolves, promise a more faithful indication of game dynamics when compared to traditional measurements such as the ratio of successful passes, speed, distance covered, and others.